WizeEveryWhere/OpenWize/docs/api_doc/samples_subdir.rst

    RS(255,223).
 This module is a port of the http://www.eccpage.com/rs.c

 ``ImgStorage``
-   *ImgStorage* library provide an interface for storing downloaded firmware block on physical memory.
+   *ImgStorage* library provides an interface for storing downloaded firmware block on physical memory.

 ``Parameters``
-   *Parameters* library provide interface to set and get parameters.
+   *Parameters* library provides interfaces to set and get parameters.

 ``TimeEvt``
-   *TimeEvt* module provide event to task at required time.
+   *TimeEvt* module provides event to the task at the required time.

 ``Logger``
-   *Logger* module provide a way to log out messages (info, warning, error, debug).
+   *Logger* module provides a way to log out messages (info, warning, error, debug).

 .. *****************************************************************************